dann1/one-deploy/code_style.md

 ```

 > [!IMPORTANT]
-> We've made this exception and learned to live with it, but in general we don't want to repeat such mistakes. **Please, make sure one-deploy stays a collection as close to its purest form as possible.**
+> We've made this exception and learned to live with it, but in general we don't want to repeat such mistakes. **Please, make sure `one-deploy` stays a collection as close to its purest form as possible.**

 ### 1.2 Roles

-There is nothing special about roles implemented in one-deploy.
+There is nothing special about roles implemented in `one-deploy`.
 There are few design choices however you should probably know:

 - Most of the roles depend on the `opennebula.deploy.common` role, it's the place where you can put some global defaults or pre-generate global facts.
 - Some of the roles are divided into parts (sub-roles) that should be executed in dedicated inventory groups.
-- Each role contains a readme file written in markdown.
+- Each role contains a README file written in markdown.

 ### 1.3 Inventory

 Our inventory markup language of choice is YAML, since it's more flexible than the usual INI format.
-In particular it allows you to express more complex inventories in a neat way, please take a look at the example below.
-The `vn` object would be much harder to define (and less readable) in an INI based inventory file.
+In particular it allows to neatly express more complex inventories, as you can see in the example below.
+The `vn` object would be much harder to define (and less readable) in an INI-based inventory file.

 ```yaml
 ---